ozzann/client-server-app/README.md

 ## Usage

-The tool which allows you to have all the system including required virtual machines on your computer is Vagrant.
-So, to provision the system you have to clone the repo, then go to vagrant directory and run simple command 'vagrant up':
+The tool which allows you to have all required virtual machines on your computer is Vagrant.
+So, to provision the system you have to clone the repo, then go to the vagrant directory and run simple command 'vagrant up':

 		cd vagrant
         vagrant up

-As a result three virtual machines will be created: one **jenkins.vm** is for Jenkins, the second one **puppet.vm** is a Puppet master and the last one **production.vm** is a simplified analog of production virtual machine.
+As a result three virtual machines will be created: one **jenkins.vm** is for Jenkins, the second one **puppet.vm** is a Puppet master and the last one **production.vm** is a simplified version of a production system.

 Then after all VMs had successfully set up, you have to run Jenkins **client-server-app** job and after that synchronize Puppet master and Puppet Client manually by running these commands: